 - A white tab that provides access to montclair.edu Live Search

 Optionally, a montclair.edu website’s header may also include a red tab that links to the relevant montclair.edu Apply page.
-This can be enabled by Web Services when the site is set up, but may only link to either the Apply to Montclair State page, Undergraduate Admissions or Graduate Admissions.
+This can be enabled by Digital Communications when the site is set up, but may only link to either the Apply to Montclair State page, Undergraduate Admissions or Graduate Admissions.

 The middle part of the web page is the part that holds the page’s content.
 The middle is significantly different depending on whether you’re using the homepage template or the subpage template.